 “They are watching crews go elsewhere,” Blumenthal said.
 “They’ve seen this movie.”

-Connecticut Governor Dan Malloy, also a Democrat, investigated last year’s storm responses by Northeast Utilities (NU)’ Connecticut Light & Power and United Illuminating, the utility unit of UIL Holdings Corp.
-(UIL) After the investigation identified failures and weaknesses, the state imposed tighter standards.
+Connecticut Governor Dan Malloy, also a Democrat, investigated last year’s storm responses by Northeast Utilities (NU:US)’ Connecticut Light & Power and United Illuminating, the utility unit of UIL Holdings Corp.
+(UIL:US) After the investigation identified failures and weaknesses, the state imposed tighter standards.

 “The utilities are better prepared,” Blumenthal said.
 “Whether they are adequately prepared remains to be seen.
 The proof is in the results.”